 It is my honor to serve as Latino Network’s Board President.
 It is important now more than ever to have a platform to address issues impacting the Latino community.
 My vision for the organization is to strengthen our relationships with community organizations, private institutions, and businesses.

 Please join us at one of our meetings so we can get to know you.
-We meet on the first and third Wednesday of the month at Centro De Niños at 7:30 am.
+We meet on the third Wednesday of the month Via Zoom at 7:30 am.
+To receive the link, sign up to our mailing list!
 We hope to continue to support our community through sponsorships, partnerships, and developing our future leaders.

 On behalf of the Latino Network Board, I welcome you to our website and our organization.

 We are a passionate, strong, viable, caring organization, concerned about the virtues of education and is committed to serving the young of our community.

 The Latino Network began 26 years ago in the summer of 1993.
 A group of individuals met at “My Brother’s Place,” a restaurant that used to be located by city hall.
 The original meetings were to discuss the upcoming appointment of a new trustee for the Riverside Community College District and to find ways to lend support to our candidate to fill that seat.
 With the rapidly increasing Latino population, he would then become the second Latino trustee in the history of the college.